Ill Manors: Release

 The trailer for Ill Manors was first aired on The Guardian's website on 3 May 2012, while the first film poster was first unveiled by Empire magazine's website on 8 May 2012.
 Digital Spy also unveiled two further promotional posters on 18 May and 7 June 2012.
 The premiere took place on 30 May 2012 at the Empire cinema in Leicester Square, London.
 This screening was also attended by several British recording artists such as Alesha Dixon, Alexandra Burke, Professor Green, Tinie Tempah, Wretch 32, Example and Ed Sheeran.

 The film was given a wide release to 191 cinemas in both Republic of Ireland and the United Kingdom by Revolver Entertainment on 6 June 2012.
 Ill Manors was released in the Netherlands on 30 August 2012 by Benelux Film Distributors and was also screened at the Toronto International Film Festival and the Festival do Rio in September 2012.
 Ill Manors was released on DVD on 8 October 2012, and contains footage that was not broadcast at cinemas.

 Reception

 On its opening weekend, the film placed at number nine at the UK Box Office, with a gross figure of £256,288.
 Domestically, the film has earned a total gross of £453,570, after eight weeks at the box office.
-Ill Manors has received largely positive reviews from critics and fans alike, with a current 80% "fresh" rating on Rotten Tomatoes based on thirty different reviews.
+Ill Manors has received largely positive reviews from critics and fans alike, with a current 77% "fresh" rating on Rotten Tomatoes based on thirty-one different reviews.